 Through the TPM Academy, many organizations have launched or are in the process of beginning industry-focused employer collaboratives to address workforce needs throughout Arizona.
 In addition, the organizations who already had employer collaboratives are using the strategy and tools of TPM® to further their work.

 What is TPM?

 TPM is a demand-driven, employer-led approach to closing the skills gap.
-Utilizing supply chain management principles, employers play an expanded leadership role as “end-customers” of education and workforce partnerships.
+Using supply chain management principles, employers play an expanded leadership role as end-customers of education and workforce partnerships.
 The TPM framework is composed of six strategies that, when implemented in a particular sequence, make for a talent supply chain approach.
-Each strategy is designed to build off one another and support employers in developing a more data-and performance driven approach to improving education and workforce partnerships.
+Each strategy is designed to build off one another and support employers in developing a more data and performance driven approach to improving education and workforce partnerships.

 |Arizona State University||Lukas||Wenrick||University Innovation Fellow|

 |Arizona@Work Maricopa County||Heath||Anderson||Workforce Development Coordinator|

 |Buckeye Valley Chamber of Commerce||Deanna||Kupcik||President and CEO|